Creative ai accelerator program: Frequently Asked Questions

 -

-You’ll be part of a team of 5 producing one of two short films (7–10 minutes each) that bring a real kūpuna’s story to life.
+You’ll be part of a team of 5 producing one of two short films that bring a real kūpuna’s story to life.
 You’ll generate AI imagery and video that becomes the visual backbone of the final piece, which premieres at a public showcase event the last week of July.

 The work